wandb/codesearchnet/README.md

 By default models are saved in the `/resources/saved_models` folder of this repository, but this can be overridden.

 ## Optional: WandB Setup

  First, initialize WandB:

    1. Navigate to the `/src` directory in this repository.

    2. If it's your first time using WandB on a machine you will need to login:

       ```
       $ wandb login
       ```

    3. You will be asked for your api key, which is shown on your [WandB profile page](https://app.wandb.ai/profile).

    4. Finally, initialize your WandB environment:

       ```
       $ wandb init
  	    ```

-## Obtaining The Data

- There are several options for acquiring the data.

- 1. Extract the data from source and parse, annotate, and dedup the data.
-To do this, see the [dataextraction README](src/dataextraction/README.md).

- 2. Obtain a pre-processed dataset.
-(Recommended)

-    Most people will want to this option as parsing all of the code from source can require a considerable amount of computation.
-However, there may be an opportunity to parse, clean and transform the original data in new ways that can increase performance.
-If you have run the setup steps above you will already have the pre-processed files, and nothing more needs to be done.
-The data will be available in the `/resources/data` folder of this repository, with the [this directory structure](/resources/README.md).
-You can read more about the format of the pre-processed data [here](src/docs/DATA_FORMAT.md).
+# Evaluation

+The metric we use for evaluation is [Mean Reciprocal Rank](https://en.wikipedia.org/wiki/Mean_reciprocal_rank).
+For the MRR calculation, we use 1,000 distractors constructed from negative samples within the batch at evaluation time (this means the batch size at evaluation time is also 1,000).

+For example, consider a dataset of 10,000 (`comment`, `code`)  pairs.
+We set the batch size at evaluation time (during inference, not training) to be 1,000.
+For every (`comment`, `code`) pair in the batch, we evaluate the our ability to retrieve code using the comment (using a distance metric of our choice, ex: cosine distance) using the rest of examples in the batch as distractors.
+We then average the MRR across all of the batches to compute MRR for the dataset.
+In the case where the number of records in the dataset is not divisible by 1,000, we still construct batches of size 1,000 but exclue the final batch (that is less than 1,000) from the MRR calculation.

-## Pre-Processed Data Format
+# Pre-Processed Data Format

 Data is stored in [jsonlines](http://jsonlines.org/) format.
 Each line in the uncompressed file represents one example (usually a function with an associated comment).
 A prettified example of one row of this dataset is illustrated below.
 Explanation of the keys are as follows: